Saikat-Pradhan/Brazilian-E-Commerce-Data-Analysis-/README.md

 * Recorded revenue
 * Average review score

-The analysis shows that order volume and revenue generally increased from 2017 into 2018, with particularly strong activity around late 2017 and early 2018.
+The analysis shows that **order volume and revenue generally increased from 2017 into 2018**, with particularly strong activity around late 2017 and early 2018.

-The final September and October 2018 observations contain very small numbers of orders, so the sharp decline at the end of the time series should not be interpreted as a definitive marketplace collapse.
+The final September and October 2018 observations contain very small numbers of orders.
+Therefore, the sharp decline at the end of the time series **should not be interpreted as a definitive marketplace collapse**.

 ---

-## 2. Delivery Performance & Customer Satisfaction
+## 2. 🚚 Delivery Performance & Customer Satisfaction

-Delivery performance is the strongest operational theme identified in the project.
+Delivery performance is the **strongest operational theme** identified in the project.

-The analysis compares review scores across delivery-performance groups:
+The analysis compares customer review scores across delivery-performance groups:

 | Delivery Status | Average Review Score |
 | --------------- | -------------------: |